janyousssef/rules-and-templates/Rules.md

--Commits should be short and clear
+- Commits should be short and clear
--Don't change more than one file
+- Don't change more than one file in one commit
--Give your commits descriptive names
+- Give your commits descriptive names
+- Follow the PR template as best as you can